 Payment is by cash, check or credit card made in advance.
 Places are only confirmed on receipt of payment.
-To pay, please call Mary Rose on 707-632-5629.
+To pay, please use the online registration form found on each event’s page.
 Please do NOT send any credit card details via email.

 Check-in on arrival is required for ALL participants.
 Please ensure that you allow enough time to drive to PPI-Ati Ling, check-in and settle in before the retreat starts.
 At check-in you will receive your receipt for payment, be asked to read and sign a liability release form, get your job assignment and find out where you are staying.
-The registration/check-in office is the first building on the right as you enter the main camp area.
+The registration/check-in office is the Dining Hall — the second building on the left as you enter the main camp area.

 The gift of dharma is one of the most precious offerings anyone can make, and is a source of great merit and joy.
 If you would like to sponsor partial or full attendance for someone in financial difficulty, please call 707-632-5629 to discuss how you could arrange such an offering, or email us.

 Rooms are clean, comfortable, and heated, with single and double beds.
-There are no bunkbeds.
+There are no bunk-beds.
 A small number of semi-private shared rooms are available on a first-come, first-served basis according to payment received.
 Screens are provided for some areas also.
 Toilets and showers are located down the corridor from the dorms.
-You need to provide your own bedding (ie sleeping bag and/or blankets, sheets if desired, and a pillow, as well as towels) or rent for $2/night.
+You need to provide your own bedding (ie sleeping bag and/or blankets, sheets if desired, and a pillow, as well as towels) or rent for $10 per event.
 Please note that temperatures at PPI can drop considerably at night, even in the summer.